Peter Meldrim

-Peter Wiltberger Meldrim (4 December 1848 − 13 December 1933) was an attorney, politician, judge and an army officer from Georgia, United States.
+Peter Wiltberger Meldrim (December 4, 1848 − December 13, 1933) was an attorney, politician, judge and an army officer from Georgia, United States.

 Early in his career, he worked to expand African Americans' access to education as chairman of the Georgia State Commission on the Education of Colored Persons.
 He served as an alderman and was elected Mayor of Savannah, Georgia in the late 1890s.

 In 1908, he was the chairman of the Georgia delegation to the Democratic National Convention.
 Meldrim was a highly regarded attorney known for his handling of complex cases and oratory who served as a commissioner from Georgia on the Uniform Law Commission which worked to enact uniform state laws nationally.
 Meldrim also presented addresses on law to various state and national bar associations, served as president of the Georgia State Bar in 1904, and became chairman of the American Bar Association Committee on Jurisprudence and Law Reform.
 In addition, he also served as the Association's president.
 His home for many years in later life was the Green-Meldrim House, a U.S. National Historic Landmark.

 Early life

 He was born in Savannah, Georgia, on December 4, 1848; his parents were Ralph M. Meldrim and Jane Fawcett Meldrim.
 He had Irish heritage and was president of the local Hibernian Society from 1887 to 1912.

 At age 16, he fought in the defense of Savannah against Sherman's March to the Sea.
-He was privately tutored, attended Chatham Academy, then attended the University of Georgia, Class of 1868, where he was elected a member of Phi Beta Kappa, Phi Kappa Literary Society, and was a charter member of the Eta Chapter of the Chi Phi Fraternity.
+He was privately tutored, attended Chatham Academy, then attended the University of Georgia, Class of 1868, where he was elected a member of Phi Beta Kappa, Phi Kappa Literary Society, and was a charter member of the Eta chapter of Chi Phi fraternity.
 He was the Phi Beta Kappa anniversary orator.
 In 1869, Meldrim obtained an LL.B, then in 1871 earned an M.A., also from the University of Georgia.
-He awarded an honorary LL.D. from the University in 1913.
+He awarded an honorary LL.D. from the university in 1913.
 He married his wife, Frances P. Casey, in 1881.

 Meldrim became a colonel of the 1st Georgia Cavalry and later a brigadier general in the Georgia National Guard.